 First things first.
 What does Google itself say about this… the correlation between site speed and search ranking?
 In 2010 Google opened up this can of worms when they announced that:

 “Google is incorporating site speed as one of the over 200 signals that we use in determining search rankings.”

-So the race began to interpret this and see what it meant to SEO, and more specifically how professional bloggers and affiliates could control site speed in a way that positively affected their rankings.
+So the race began to interpret this and see what it meant to

 “As we have seen, back-end performance and TTFB directly correlate to search engine ranking.
 Front-end performance and metrics like “document loaded” and “fully rendered” show no correlation with search engine rank.
 It is possible that the effects are too small to detect relative to all the other ranking factors.